 Important update to provider UM reimbursement penalties and corresponding entry in Provider Manual

 Enforcement of the program requirement will lead to greater consistency in our processes.
 This notice updates Anthem’s UM program reimbursement penalties and the corresponding sections of the Provider Manual to reflect this change to the reimbursement penalty for non-compliance.
+These updates will be reflected in the next updated version of the Provider Manual.
 As a reminder, providers and facilities may not balance bill the member for any such reduction in payment.